How To Publish Your First Research Paper? Full Process Explained

 • Keep the writing clear and concise

 While your research paper needs to be a certain size, authors must remember to keep their papers short, easy to read, simple to comprehend, and straightforward.
-Paper publishing journals can be smart to catch deviations and filler content in papers, discarding the submission.
+Peer-reviewed journals can effectively identify deviations and filler content in submissions and reject manuscripts that do not confirm to the established publishing standards.

 • Fully familiarize yourself with referencing styles and required formatting:

 As mentioned above, different journals follow different formatting and referencing styles.
 It is mandatory for authors to incorporate those guidelines into their papers.
-Only by adhering to these guidelines and requirements can authors expect to have a positive response to their manuscripts.
+By adhering to the stipulated guidelines, authors can improve their odds of getting published in their target journal.

 Submission and Peer Review:

-To publish a research paper successfully, authors must pay careful attention to the peer review stage and the consequent editing requirements.
-During peer review, industry peers are called upon to authenticate and check the manuscript for quality.
+To publish a research paper successfully, authors must pay careful attention to the peer review stage and the subsequent editing requirements.
+During peer review, subject-matter experts are called upon to authenticate and check the manuscript for quality.
 Based on their comments and observations, the author is expected to make amendments to the text and provide justifications wherever necessary.

 While dealing with a peer-reviewed manuscript, authors need to take certain critical factors into consideration.
-Authors usually receive a letter with comments left by peer reviewers that need correction.
+Authors usually receive a communication with comments from peer reviewers, outlining all the suggested corrections.
 Addressing these changes and suggestions diligently is paramount.
-Here are some of the most useful tips for authors to revise their manuscripts:
+Here are some useful tips for authors revising their manuscripts:

 • Always thank the peer reviewers for their valuable comments in your response letter.